Clean The LibraryShelf finder & guide · unofficial

 Sort specialist

 Parks on the hub pile and never leaves it.
-Casts Assemble to pull scattered books together, then Sort to colour-group them so the courier grabs a clean stack instead of digging.
+Reads the spine titles and groups the pile by destination shelf so the courier grabs a clean stack instead of digging.
 This is the job that keeps a squad from stalling on a messy pile.

 Courier

-Owns the carry keys, Golden Diamond first, then Azure Star.
 Moves grouped stacks from the hub to the right shelves and comes straight back.
-More books per trip is the single biggest time save, so the courier should never be the one sorting.
+Fewer trips is the single biggest time save, so the courier should never be the one sorting.
+Aim to finish a whole shelf per run rather than leave three of them one book short.

 Shows up once you have three players.
-Runs Insight on shelves the courier just filled and catches the one misplaced spine before a zone gets called done.
-A reopened zone costs more than the audit ever does.
-See the abilities planner for when Insight unlocks.
+Re-reads the spines on shelves the courier just filled and catches the one misplaced title before a shelf gets called done.
+A reopened shelf costs more than the check ever does.
+Keep the book list open for this job.

 Why one hub pile beats everyone grabbing at once